 If it’s a rafting trip you are looking for, you’ll find it in Oregon, home to everything from adventurous Class-V rivers in deep canyons to mellower whitewater rapids through verdant countryside.
 Oregon’s rivers are as abundant as they are diverse.
 Starting high in their respective drainages, our water systems zigzag down mountains, meander through valleys, and cut through deserts, lush forests and everything in between.
 Some trips can be up to a week long, while others offer a quick half-day respite from everyday life.

-There’s no better time for planning your watery Oregon getaway than 2018, which marks the 50th anniversary of the Wild & Scenic Rivers Act, a designation granted to almost 2 percent of the state’s 110,994 miles of rivers.
 Here I’ve rounded up my favorite river trips in Oregon and also recommended a few of the outfitters running each.
 Just as the rivers are diverse, the kinds of trips you can take vary too: short or long trip options, highly seasonal or hardly seasonal trips, and a variety of backdrops that make each outing spectacular.
 Ready to go?

 The Wild & Scenic stretch of the Rogue River is Oregon’s classic multiday rafting trip with fun rapids nestled within a forested and rugged river canyon.
 The trip starts west of the small town of Merlin.
 Rafters will wind their way downstream for roughly 40 miles.
 Whitewater highlights include the famous Rainie Falls, Mule Creek Canyon and — perhaps Oregon’s most iconic rapid — Blossom Bar.
 Off the river and at camp, hiking opportunities and historical points of interest abound.
 The lush landscape of the Rogue River Canyon means picturesque views for the entire trip.